Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 #### E) TEST THE OSLC ENDPOINTS

-Test the OSLC calls using the POSTMAN collection provided in the postman directory.
+This step is optional.
+If you understand Postman, then you can test the OSLC calls using the Postman collection provided in the postman directory.
 You will need to change the payload to have 'location/building/space' you have defined in your TRIRIGA instance.
 A successful test of the OSLC APIs when there are no OSLC errors.

 ### Part 3 - Request the Assistant Integration ID

-#### D) REQUEST YOUR ASSISTANT INTEGRATION ID
+#### F) REQUEST YOUR ASSISTANT INTEGRATION ID

 Your integration ID will be used to connect your TRIRIGA with the Assistant Skill on the cloud.
 You will use this Integration ID in the next step.